Equipment Equipment — Can You Leave Pool Vacuum On All Night? Safe Operating Guide

 Energy and Cost Considerations

 Running pool vacuums overnight can be cost-effective, especially with time-of-use electricity rates.
-Robotic cleaners typically use 100-200 watts, comparable to a few light bulbs.
-However, suction-side vacuums require your main pool pump to run, which can consume 1,500-3,450 watts depending on pump size and type.
+Robotic cleaners typically use 100–200 watts, comparable to a few light bulbs.
+However, suction-side vacuums require your main pool pump to run, which can consume roughly 1,500–3,000 watts at full speed depending on pump size and type.

 Consider investing in a variable-speed pool pump like the Pentair IntelliFlo if you plan regular overnight vacuum operation.
 These pumps can reduce energy consumption by up to 70% while still providing adequate flow for vacuum operation.

-With proper equipment selection, safety checks, and regular maintenance, leaving your pool vacuum on overnight can be a safe and effective way to maintain a consistently clean pool while taking advantage of off-peak electricity rates.
+With proper equipment selection, safety checks, and regular maintenance — including removing robotic cleaners after each cycle — you can safely maintain a consistently clean pool while taking advantage of off-peak electricity rates.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.